-If possible, from several hundred grams up to a few kilograms (double for pounds) a day, but in depends on what you eat and how you cook food.
+If possible, several hundred grams a day, but in depends on what you eat and how you cook food.

-In order to benefit from eating vegetables (including fruits), their fiber content must be made digestible, but not turned into mush.
+In order to benefit from eating vegetables, their fiber content must be made digestible, but not turned into mush.
 This means that the vegetables, like tomatoes or cucumbers, which can be eaten without cooking should be cooked as little as possible.

-Cooking can mean using heat, but also putting the vegetables (including fruits) through a blender in order to break their fiber.
+Cooking can mean using heat, but also putting the vegetables through a blender in order to break their fiber.

 What about fried foods?